 For the last couple of weeks I’ve been listening to a weight loss podcast for motivation and to better understand the science behind nutrition and fat burning.
 The speaker is very enthusiastic, and her tips apply to so many areas of life, not just weight loss.
 I credit it with being a major push behind my recent drive to be more active (both physically and emotionally) in my own life.
 I don’t want to look back from another birthday and think about all of the things I wish had happened that year.
 I want to look back and be proud of the things I did and excited for the things I am doing.
 Continue Reading

 I had a mini-epiphany (miniphany?) today while driving back to work on my lunch break.
 Today was another great day.
 Yes, this is an affirmation post.
 I didn’t think yesterday was a great day while it was happening, but now… yeah, I think it was a great day.
 And today is, too.
 I’m alive.
 I have the ability to make my own choices and follow through on them.
-Everyone I love stayed alive today!
-Sure, the sentiment is a little corny, a little silly even, but I realized that I have the choice of thinking of today as a good day or a bad day.
+Everyone I love stayed alive today.
+Sure, the sentiment is a little corny, a little silly even, but I feel better when believing that I have the choice of thinking of today as a good day or a bad day.
 Every day has pain and disappointment in it.
-Good days contain pain.
-Bad days contain pain.
-Good days contain joy.
-Bad days contain joy (or the potential for joy).
-But what I focus on is what gives the greatest weight to my day.
-So I can choose to focus on the positive and deal with the negatives as just another part of any day.
-They don’t make the day bad.
-They just make it any other day.
+But what I focus on gives the greatest weight to my day.
+Today I choose to focus on the positive and deal with the negatives as just a part of any day.
 There are no perfect days, even if our memories and dreams try to tell us there are.
-But imperfect doesn’t equal bad!
+But imperfect doesn’t equal bad.
 Continue Reading